whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 The Tonor&oacute;nos came to the Northern gate of Cass Merides under a flying autumn morning.
 Strips of gray and white clouds ran down a stiff northwesterly breeze.
 Above them the sky was blue and deep, stitched with the dark wheeling forms of hawks and vultures.

 The picked platoon made a proud show, approaching the Cass which had been their bitter enemy for over a generation.
-The road wound between rock outcrops, manned by Merideza sentries and archers.
+The road wound between slopes and rock outcrops, manned by Merideza sentries and archers.
 The Tonor&oacute;nos made as if they did not see the armed foemen above.
 They marched along the hardpack surface with the wiry ease of long practice, hawk-faced men under the floating black bandera with its dun-colored raptor insignia.

 Humano officers, in tan and black battle dress and flowing tan headscarves, wore the two ceremonial swords.
 Sergeants in dress black, and grim slave soldiers in tan uniforms, bore daggers, short swords, and short bows.
 They sang a short deep-voiced cadence as they marched.
 Following the marchers came Dun Heitor with a small crew of dignitaries and retainers, riding on the dryland horses that were Cass Tonor&oacute;n&#8217;s particular pride.
 Heitor rode easily, black headdress flowing in the wind, his rolling shoulders, bristling moustachios, and fierce watchful face the very picture of a Humano warrior of the dry hills.